-Mercedes fined £22,000 over Hamilton nose stud
+'A bit silly' - Mercedes fined over Hamilton nose stud

 "It is important the cost cap is complied with.
 It is a cornerstone of the new regulations and I very much hope all the teams have done that.

-"We know exactly that we are spending $3.5m a year on parts we bring to the car and then you can say what different it makes to spend another $500,000.
+"We know exactly that we are spending $3.5m a year on parts we bring to the car and then you can say what difference it makes to spend another $500,000.

 "We haven't produced lighter parts for the car to bring us down from a double digit overweight because we simply haven't got the money.
 So we need to do it for next year's car.
 We can't homologate a lightweight chassis and bring it because it is $2m we would be over the cap.
 So you can see every spend more has a performance advantage."